vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/list-documents.md

 developers can utilize the metadata to to build custom search and filtering capabilities into their applications.

+Currently Document Admin APIs do not allow you to access the text of your documents.

 ## List Documents Request and Response

 To list documents, send a GET request to `/v2/corpora/{corpus_key}/documents`,